validatedpatterns/cockroachdb-pattern/README.md

 The pattern deploys CockroachDB across multi OpenShift clusters that are spread across different geographic regions and hosted on clouds like  [Azure](https://portal.azure.com/), [AWS](https://aws.amazon.com/) or [GKE](https://cloud.google.com/kubernetes-engine).
 It deploys a CockroachDB [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) into each separate cluster, and links them by deploying [Submariner add-on](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.5/html/add-ons/add-ons-overview#submariner) on the hub cluster.

-If you've followed a link to this repo, but are not really sure what it contains or how to use it, head over to [Multicloud GitOps](http://hybrid-cloud-patterns.io/multicloud-gitops/) for additional context and installation instructions.
+If you've followed a link to this repository, but are not really sure what it contains or how to use it, head over to [Multicloud GitOps](http://hybrid-cloud-patterns.io/multicloud-gitops/) for additional context and installation instructions.